 Oceania, was completed at the end of 2007 and released to very positive reviews in the United States

-published 20 articles in academic and trade journals and presented her research
+published more than 20 articles in academic and trade journals and presented her research

-at over forty different academic and trade conferences, symposia and invited
+at over fifty different academic and trade conferences, symposia and invited

 lectures.